XIYO/xiyo.github.io/static/en/posts/language/javascript/using-generators-like-regular-variables.md

 console.log(fibonacci); // 1
 console.log(fibonacci); // 2

-// 이터러블로 사용
+// Using as an iterable
 for (const value of fibonacci) {
     console.log(value); // 3, 5, 8, ...
-    if (value >= 13) break; // 무한 루프 방지
+    if (value >= 13) break; // Prevent infinite loop
 }
 ```

-> 제너레이터를 캡슐화 하여 변수를 호출하는 방식처럼 바꾸었습니다.
+> The generator is encapsulated and can now be used similarly to a variable.

-피보나치 변수를 호출하는 것 자체가 사이드 이펙트를 발생시키게 디자인 되어 "작동 시킨다"라는 개념으로 사용할 수 있게 바뀌었습니다.
+The Fibonacci variable itself is designed to produce side effects upon being accessed, allowing it to be used with the concept of "activating" or "running" the sequence.